datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-Now briefly review each variable's percentage of missing data.
-As shown previously, a simple check of sparsity can be run using the colSums() and is.na() functions from base R. This shows that we have about 30% total sparsity, and the 'missingness' is spread across all variables
+Now, briefly review each variable's percentage of missing data.
+As shown previously, a simple check of sparsity can be run using the colSums() and is.na() functions from base R. This shows that we have about 30% total sparsity, and the 'missingness' is spread across all variables.

 ---